 With the contrasting view on multivitamins ranging from being "a nutrition insurance plan" to "flushing money down the drain," what should you do?

-We would all eat various healthy food every day in an ideal world consisting of fruits, vegetables, whole grains, and lean protein.
-Doing so would provide us with the necessary nutrients our bodies need, ranging from Vitamin A to Zinc.
+We would all eat various healthy foods daily in an ideal world consisting of fruits, vegetables, whole grains, and lean protein.
+Doing so would provide us with most of the necessary nutrients our body needs.
 But life happens, and sometimes our best intentions of a healthy lifestyle fall by the wayside for an easy meal.
-That could be why so many people turn to multivitamins to fulfill the nutritional gaps within their diet.
+That is why so many people turn to multivitamins to fulfill the nutritional gaps within their diet.
 But what exactly are multivitamins?
 And, more importantly, do multivitamins make you healthier?

 What is a Multivitamin?

-Let's face the fact most of us do not consume the recommended daily nine servings of fruit and vegetables established by the U.S. Institute of Medicine.
+Let's face the fact that most of us do not consume the recommended daily servings of fruit and vegetables.
 A multivitamin can help provide the vitamins and minerals essential to our health and fill our diet's nutrient gap.
 So, what are multivitamins?

-Multivitamins are a once-a-day supplement containing at least two-thirds of the required vitamins and minerals for a given stage, often in the form of a tablet, capsule, liquid, gummy, or gel cap.
-It's important to note that while a multivitamin should not replace a balanced diet, it can help to provide your body with some health benefits.
+Multivitamins are supplements containing at least two-thirds of the required vitamins and minerals, often in the form of a capsule, tablet, liquid, gummy, or gel cap.
+It's important to note that while a multivitamin should not replace a balanced diet, it can help provide your body with health benefits for optimal well-being.

 Benefits of Multivitamins

-Multivitamins are composed of several daily vital vitamins and minerals essential to your body’s core functions.
-This powerhouse supplement has endless benefits, including immune function, brain health, cardiovascular health, bone and muscle function, and eye health.
+Multivitamins comprise several daily vital vitamins and minerals essential to your body's core functions.
+A complete multivitamin formula has endless benefits, including immune function, brain health, cardiovascular health, bone and muscle function, and eye health.

-Without a sufficient daily dose of vitamins and minerals, your immune system cannot function properly.
-A once-a-day multivitamin can help your immunity, specifically by improving vitamin C and zinc levels.
+Your immune system cannot function properly without a sufficient daily dose of vitamins and minerals.
+A multivitamin can help your immunity, specifically by improving vitamin C and zinc levels.
 Both are essential vital nutrients that play a role in immune cell development and function for innate and adaptive immune responses.
-In addition, a quality multivitamin would include nutrients such as vitamin A and D3, iron, and other trace minerals that are vital to immune function and support.

-Your heart relies on nutrients such as magnesium, multiple B vitamins, iron, and vitamin D to function properly.
+Your heart relies on nutrients such as magnesium, B-complex vitamins, iron, and vitamin D, to function properly.
 Magnesium helps regulate blood pressure, keeping your arteries from hardening and heart rhythm regular.
-The B vitamin group consists of 8 nutrients.
-All essential for forming new red blood cells, fighting infections, and even helping to lower homocysteine levels which can harden arteries.
-In addition, iron aid aids in producing hemoglobin carrying oxygen into the blood.
-Iron is also essential in creating connective tissue, including blood vessels.
+The B-complex vitamins are essential for forming new red blood cells, fighting infections, and even helping to lower homocysteine levels which can harden arteries.

 Bone and Muscle Function